michaelpierrelee/2021-timenexus-paper/methods_to_build_multilayer_networks.md

 ---

-This file describes the steps to reproduce the data analysis.
+This file describes the steps to reproduce the data analysis of the paper.

+We presented two datasets: the **yeast dataset** (re-analysis of a RNA-seq dataset about the cell-cycle) and the **mouse dataset** (original analysis of a RNA-seq dataset about mouse inflammation).
+In this document, they are referred to one or the other by simply “yeast“ or “mouse“.
+Each was processed by independent pipelines.

-More information can be found at the beginning of each notebook, where the header describes precisely the workflow.
+More information can be found at the beginning of each notebook, where the header describes precisely the steps of the workflow.

 ## Setup working environment